Healthy Homes Assessment Mornington

 What is the reason Healthy Homes Compliance So Important?

-One in three households the property in New Zealand and Mornington, and research shows us that these rental homes are most likely to be colder, older, are not as effective heating and tend to be lower quality than the homes of owners.
+A majority of households rent homes in New Zealand and Mornington, and research suggests that rental homes are likely to be colder, older, are not as efficient heating, and generally are of lower quality than owner occupied properties.

-Enhancing the standard of Mornington rental property can allow tenants to experience better physical and mental health and reduce the disturbance to learning, work and daily life due to illness.
-Your investment is also better protected from mildew, mould and damp damages, which means lower maintenance costs in the long run.
+Enhancing the standard of Mornington rental property can allow tenants to experience better mental and physical health and reduce the disruption to work, learning and daily life due to illness.
+Your investment is also protected from mildew, mould and damp-related damage, which completed jobs in lower maintenance costs over the long term.

-The Healthy Homes Standards are a list of the specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, and Draught-stopping in Mornington rental properties.
+The Healthy Homes Standard is a listing of minimum and specific standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, and Draught Stopping in Mornington rental properties.

-Start now and call about receiving a Mornington Healthy Home assessment on your rental property right now.
+Start now and call about getting a Mornington Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance